 But what about accessing therapy?

-Text therapy has enjoyed a rising level of popularity in recent years.
-More and more people have started using their phones to reach out for support.
+Text therapy has enjoyed a rising level of popularity in recent years, particularly due to the physical distancing guidelines still in place during the COVID-19 pandemic.
+Since then, more and more people have started using their phones to reach out for support.

 You’ve most likely noticed an ad or two yourself on your social media feeds or while browsing the internet.